 In this half-duplex mode, the loop attenuation selected must be at least 12 dB.
 In this mode the SpeakerPhone operates by dynamically distributing the loop attenuation selected between the receive and transmit attenuators (see figure 1a).
-The CT8021 makes a decision as to which direction is talking, and then rapidly shifts the attenuation to the opposite direction.
+The CT8022 makes a decision as to which direction is talking, and then rapidly shifts the attenuation to the opposite direction.
 The total attenuation in the loop (receive attenuation plus transmit attenuation) remains constant.
-The exception to this is when the CT8021 detects abnormal conditions and loop adjustment mode 01 or 10 is selected.
-Under these circumstances, the CT8021 can (temporarily) introduce an additional 12 dB of attenuation in order to prevent howling or feedback.
-Abnormal conditions exist when the CT8021 determines that it unable to cancel the acoustic echo by adjusting the echo canceler coefficients.
-If loop adjust mode 10 is selected, the CT8021 will attempt to restore the original loop attenuation selected by reducing the additional attenuation in steps of 4 dB once the abnormal circumstances are removed.
+The exception to this is when the CT8022 detects abnormal conditions and loop adjustment mode 01 or 10 is selected.
+Under these circumstances, the CT8022 can (temporarily) introduce an additional 12 dB of attenuation in order to prevent howling or feedback.
+Abnormal conditions exist when the CT8022 determines that it unable to cancel the acoustic echo by adjusting the echo canceller coefficients.
+If loop adjust mode 10 is selected, the CT8022 will attempt to restore the original loop attenuation selected by reducing the additional attenuation in steps of 4 dB once the abnormal circumstances are removed.

-Half-Duplex mode is the default mode selected when the SpeakerPhone operation is started, before the training pulse has been sent to the telephone line activating the electrical echo canceler.
+Half-duplex mode is the default mode selected when the SpeakerPhone operation is started, before the training pulse has been sent to the telephone line activating the electrical echo canceller.
 The SpeakerPhone should always be started with a loop attenuation of at least 12 dB.
-The CT8021 operating in half duplex mode, provides for host selection of the loop attenuation.
+The CT8022 operating in half-duplex mode provides for Host selection of the loop attenuation.
 This gives the system designer some flexibility in design of the external analog circuit.
-It also provides a more natural sounding speaker phone since the non-talking direction is never entirely muted as with some other speaker phone implementations.
-Using the lower attenuation levels offered by the CT8021 avoids the un-natural abrupt switching between active directions, present with alternative implementations, which causes the user to experience break up of the conversation.
+It also provides a more natural sounding speakerphone since the non-talking direction is never entirely muted as with some other speakerphone implementations.
+Using the lower attenuation levels offered by the CT8022 avoids the unnatural abrupt switching between active directions, present with alternative implementations, which causes the user to experience break up of the conversation.